 ISOPLUS Listed by qilin Ransomware Group

-On June 25, 2026, the ransomware group Qilin added ISOPLUS to its public leak site, confirming that internal files had been exfiltrated from the company during a ransomware attack.
+On June 25, 2026, the ransomware group Qilin added ISOPLUS to its public leak site, claiming that internal files had been exfiltrated from the company during a ransomware attack.

 Public reporting indicates that Qilin claims to have stolen internal documents from ISOPLUS, though the exact number of people whose information is contained in those files remains unknown.
 The data exposed consists of internal files rather than a structured database of customer records.
 No specific deadline for ransom payment has been publicly detailed in the initial listing.
 Available reporting describes the incident as a classic ransomware double-extortion case in which the group first encrypts systems and then threatens to publish stolen data.